msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

     GROUP BY P.ProductID, P.ProductName, P.ProductCatagory, I.QuantityInStock;

 <ul>
-  <li><b>Challenges</b><br> Identifying the top 5 best-selling products from the last month</li>
+  <li><b>Challenges</b><br> Combining data from multiple tables and filtering based on multiple criteria</li>
-  <li><b>Solution</b><br>  Recognize that DATEADD() modifies a date value, SUM() aggregates quantities, and TOP limits the results to the specified number.
-This query aims to identify the top 5 best-selling products based on sales from the last month.
-It utilizes JOINs to combine the Product, OrderItem, and Orders tables, filters the results using WHERE to only include orders from the last month, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 5 products. </li>
+  <li><b>Solution</b><br>  Recognize that JOIN combines data from multiple tables based on common fields, and WHERE filters the results based on specified conditions.
+This query aims to identify products with no reviews and a positive quantity in stock, along with their average category rating.
+It utilizes LEFT JOIN to combine the Product, Review, and Inventory tables, ensuring all products are included.
+WHERE filters the results to only include products with no reviews and a positive quantity in stock.
+AVG() calculates the average category rating, and GROUP BY groups the results by product to provide individual average ratings for each product. </li>
 </ul>